 Injuries, treatment, and damages questions to ask:

-These questions help you uncover how a firm substantiates different categories of damages that your medical documentation supports, including those for ongoing and future expenses.
+These questions help you uncover how a firm substantiates different categories of damages that your medical documentation supports, including those for ongoing and future expenses, such as the true long-term cost of a spinal cord injury or traumatic brain injury, both of which often require years of medical care and rehabilitation.

 A good sign: A proof-based explanation and follow-up questions about your treatment and daily impact, instead of rushing straight to a settlement estimate.